 - Unusual facial features

 No matter which type you or child has, talk to your doctor about how to get the right treatment.
-Ask him where to find support groups in your area, where you can meet others who can share their experiences and give advice on how to get the resources you need.
+Ask them where to find support groups in your area, where you can meet others who can share their experiences and give advice on how to get the resources you need.

 National Human Genome Research Institute: "Learning About Gaucher Disease."